Updated: Jul 6, 2021

 We all have an idealized concept of love.
 We have been brought up to believe that love is an over whelming feeling which will pervade all our senses and make us hallucinate (hearing bells and seeing hearts and smelling the person).
 What happens when none of this happens?

 We grew up with the concept of happily ever after from our fairy tales to our folk lore to our movies.
 It often makes me wonder what happens after the last scene.
 Was Cinderella able to adjust to life as a queen?
 Did the prince and the princess have a good marriage?
-Did Raj and Simran get along after their marriage?
+Did hero and heroine get along after their marriage?

 We all have a template of an ideal partner.
-We want that person to be our best friend, our parent, our kid, our therapist, our financial advisor etc. Unfortunately the constitution of our country does not allow polygamy.
-We get into a relationship with stars in our eyes and then someone switches on the lights.
+We want that person to be our best friend, our parent, our kid, our therapist, our financial advisor etc. We get into a relationship with stars in our eyes and then someone switches on the lights.

 Let us explore some of the myths of love.

 The biggest one is Love is doing everything together.
 Never understood this one.
 I met a couple with this firm belief in their head.
 So they fought and bickered while doing things together.
 She liked sappy romantic movies while he liked action packed drama.
 She liked eating spicy food while he preferred something else.
 In their bargain to do everything together they just managed to have fights.
 Love is not about changing your choices.
 It is about respecting each others choices.
-Would things have been simpler if they watched the movies they liked separately with their own set of friends and then spent some time together doing what they really liked?
+Would things have been simpler if they watched the movies they liked separately with their own set of friends and then spent some time together doing whatever they had in common?

 Another one is Love is understanding the unsaid.
 He/she should know what I am thinking because he/she loves me.
-None of us are mind readers (yeah not even your therapist, Thank God!).
+None of us are mind readers.
 The whole point of language was to communicate your thought.
-If someone could understand what you wanted by just looking at you why would we need like a million languages (though school would have been so much easier without the language subjects).
-He/she should have understood does more damage than global warming.
+If someone could understand what you wanted by just looking at you why would we need a million languages?

 Love is counting your blessings.
 This one is probably the most misunderstood one.
 Usually couples tend to count how their spouse has been blessed by marrying them.
 “I have done so much for you!” is like a mantra which has to be said 108 times in a day.
 And the other person has to counter it by saying “everyone does that”.
 If you are going to do something as a favour or as a duty might as well not do it.
 You do it because you want to do it.
 It is a choice that you make.
 If you choose to cook for your family it is a conscious decision that you make, why count it as a blessing.
 If you choose take care of your sick spouse it is a choice that you took in a rational mind state, does it become a favour?